 Q. Will the DX10V control and work with my equipment?

 A. Our DX10V unit is designed to control many different types of equipment such as 0-10V controlled LED drivers and 0-10V motor controls.
 To determine compatibility, examine the specifications for your equipment and insure it doesn't draw more than 20mA at 10 volts and no more than 10mA at 0 volts.
 These specifications may not be accessible and may require a technical call to the manufacturer.

 Q. Will the DX10V outputs go all the way down to 0 volts?

 A. For most practical purposes yes our controller will go to zero.
-The actual voltage is about 50mV (.05V) and should be considered OFF by most 0-10V controlled products.
+The actual voltage is 10 - 40mV and should be considered OFF by most 0-10V controlled products.

 Q. Why won't my 0-10 volt controlled LED lights turn completely off?

 A. Most LED drivers we have researched dim from 100% to 10%, and will not turn off completely.
 This is a limitation of the LED driver.
-To determine if specific LED drivers will to turn completely off, examine the specifications of the driver, under the 0-10V dimming section look for ranges such as 100%-10%, 100%-1%, or 100%-0%.
-These specifications may not be shown and may require a call to the technical department of the manufacturer.
-If it's determined that the driver willnot dim to 0%, then another option is to turn the power off to the LED driver(s) when the 0-10V input goes below 1 volt.
-See our DX10V-RL product, an (8) 0-10 volt output unit with parallel relays that provide power switching below the 10% range.
+To determine if specific LED drivers will turn completely off, examine the specifications of the driver, under the 0-10V dimming section, look for ranges such as 100%-10%, 100%-1%, or 100%-0%.
+These specifications may not be shown and may require contacting the technical department of the manufacturer.
+If it's determined that the driver will not dim to 0%, then another option is to turn the power off to the LED driver(s) when the 0-10V input goes below 1 volt.
+See our DX10V-SG (0-10 volt output unit with switch to ground below 10%) or DX10V-PRL products (0-10 volt output unit with parallel relays that provide power switching below the 10% range).

 Q. Can I gang or connect more than one driver per output of the DX10V?